Vega School

 Vega (officially IIE Vega School) is a private tertiary education institution located in South Africa.

 Founded in 1999, Vega forms part of the group of tertiary institutions operated by The Independent Institute of Education, South Africa's largest and most accredited tertiary education institution.

+In 2026, it merged with Varsity College, HSM, and MSA (formerly known as Monash) to form Emeris.

 The IIE is a wholly owned subsidiary of South African investment holding company ADvTECH Group Limited, and is responsible for developing, assessing, certifying, and overseeing the delivery of curricula at Vega's four campuses.
 Vega's language of instruction is English.

 Qualifications

 Vega offers a broad range of IIE (The Independent Institute of Education) undergraduate and postgraduate tertiary qualifications, as well as a number of workshops and short courses, focused on business administration and marketing.
 Emphasis is placed on creating an academic environment consisting of small lecture groups, experiential learning, interactive lectures, the use of modern technology in the educational space, and lecturers who are actively engaged in their respective professional fields, so as to bring industry experience into the learning environment.
 Modes of delivery include full-time and part-time.